mdprewitt/sigmund_droid/README.md

 # Notes

 - For line navigation, need to calibrate RLI to room light
+- Consider using the Rotation Sensor to understand current location
 - Ideas for lines: electrician's tape, colored duct tape

 # Code Notes